Introduction to Native Methods in Java

 - The above files are saved with NativeDemo.c.

 - From the above code, we can see the logic of encryption is written in C language.
-The logic is simply based on replacing all vowels with @ and returning the string.
+The logic is based on replacing all vowels with @ and returning the string.

-- In the next step will compile the above C code using the below command:
+- In the next step, will compile the above C code using the below command:

-- The above command creates a shared library that is used by java programming layer to call code written in C.We can use different compilation strategies based on our compiler and operating system.
+- The above command creates a shared library used by the java programming layer to call code written in C. We can use different compilation strategies based on our compiler and operating system.

-- After completing the above steps we can call run our java code like the below:
+- After completing the above steps, we can call run our java code like the below:

-If everything goes well you will see the below output:
+If everything goes well, you will see the below output:

 Conclusion

 From the above article, we have a clear understanding of it.
-Most real-time applications written in java make use of native methods to take performance as well as memory management advantages available in native programming languages like C/C++.
+Most real-time applications written in Java make use of native methods to take performance as well as memory management advantages available in native programming languages like C/C++.

 Recommended Articles